 Detentions will be held after school in the cafeteria or other specified area.
 For refusal to attend detention, see Discipline Code.
-The only acceptable reason for missing a detention is a doctor excuse.
-In that case, the student must attend detention on the next available detention date upon his or her return to school.
+The only acceptable reasons for missing a detention are a dentist or doctor excuse.
+In these cases, the student must attend detention on the next available detention date upon his or her return to school.
 During detention, students may not sleep, lie on the desks/tables, or talk.
 If a student leaves the area without permission, he or she has cut detention, and the penalties for this offense are listed in the student discipline policy under refusal to attend detention.